The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 could be clearer, IMO.
 The “audit change” is ambiguous.
 Wait, audit changed something?
 The “has been changed” is also a little more misleading than it needs to be.

 “audit discrepancy: owner daemon exists where owner root expected”

 “audit exception: owner daemon exists where owner root expected”

-#2 Updated by Nick Fagerlund almost 4 years ago
+#2 Updated by Nick Fagerlund about 4 years ago

 Those are close!
 I definitely agree that the current one is dodgy.